noErrdev/python-chatops-incident-mplatform/helm/README.md

 # IMPulse Helm Chart

-A Helm chart for deploying [IMPulse](https://github.com/your-org/impulse) - an Incident Management Program that integrates with Slack, Mattermost, and Telegram.
+A Helm chart for deploying [IMPulse](https://github.com/your-org/impulse) - an Incident Management Platform that integrates with Slack, Mattermost, and Telegram.

 ## Prerequisites